List of Thursday Night Football results (2006–present)

-The following is a detailed list of results and scores from National Football League games aired on Thursday Night Football.
-Starting with the 2006 NFL season, NFL Network was awarded the rights to air Thursday night games (with some extra broadcasts on Saturday nights).
-Previously, games played on Thursdays were broadcast on TNT and ESPN.
-In 2014, CBS Sports shared rights with NFL Network for the package, with NBC Sports joining CBS and NFL Network in 2016.
-In 2017 until 2021, Amazon Prime Video acquired non-exclusive streaming rights to stream all of the broadcast portion of Thursday Night Football games.
+The following is a detailed list of results and scores from National Football League (NFL) games aired on Thursday Night Football.
+Starting with the 2006 NFL season, NFL Network was awarded the rights to air Thursday night games regularly (with some extra broadcasts on Saturday nights under the NFL Network Exclusive Game Series branding).
+Previously, games played on Thursdays and Saturdays were broadcast on TNT, ESPN, and ABC.
+In 2014, CBS Sports shared rights with NFL Network for the package, with NBC Sports and Twitter joining CBS and NFL Network in 2016.
+From 2017 until 2021, Amazon Prime Video acquired non-exclusive streaming rights to stream all of the broadcast portion of Thursday Night Football games.
 In 2018, Fox Sports began to share rights with the NFL Network.
-Starting in 2022, Amazon became the exclusive home of Thursday Night Football, with the NFL Network airing select late season Saturday games.
+Starting in 2022, Amazon became the exclusive home of Thursday Night Football, with the NFL Network airing select late-season Saturday games.

-Results by season

-Listed below are games and their respective results played from 2006 to the present.